 In 1951, Lady Greta Coles introduced the Schipperke into Victoria, Australia.
 From the UK she imported a dog and bitch, Ch Classic of Winjones and Penelope of Spenwood with which she founded her 'Rhondda' Kennel.
 In 1956 she imported another dog and bitch.
 Most Australian kennels go back to these original imports.

 But it was Lady Greta Coles herself who was the driving force behind the successful establishment of Schipperkes in Australia.
 She was the wife of one of our earliest famous entrepreneurs, Sir George (G J) Coles who founded the 'Coles' shopping chain which is still in existence today.
 But Lady Coles was always dedicated to her little Schipperkes.
-She even traveled with them in a van because her husband Sir George would not allow the Schipperkes to travel in his Rolls Royce!
+She even travelled with them in a van because her husband Sir George would not allow the Schipperkes to travel in his Rolls Royce!
 Although she gave up breeding in the early 1960's, until her death in 1983, she attended every Royal Melbourne Show where she donated her trophy to the Best of Breed.

 The Schipperke Today